 How do you prevent infection transmission?
 You must wear gloves when handling patients' blood or bodily fluids to avoid direct contact with these materials.
 You should also protect yourself from contaminated needles by using sharps disposal containers that have been approved as safe for use with sharp objects such as syringes and lancets.
 If possible, an employer should provide each employee with their own personal sharps container for storing used needles until they can be properly disposed of at home or at work during designated times each day when employees have access to this area safely -- this ensures that there's no chance anyone else might accidentally cut themselves on those same objects later down the line!

-For medical professionals who have direct contact with patients, certification through an accredited program is necessary to ensure they have the knowledge and skills needed to prevent infection transmission.
+For medical professionals who have direct contact with patients, certification through a program is necessary to ensure they have the knowledge and skills needed to prevent infection transmission.
 It is recommended that all healthcare employers require their employees working in patient care areas to be certified in bloodborne pathogen prevention.
 This includes staff who may not directly handle blood or other potentially infectious materials (OPIM), but are exposed to them as part of their job duties such as housekeeping staff or custodians who work in hospital rooms where there is a risk for exposure.

 Certification is also required by state regulations in many states like California, Florida, and Illinois that mandate annual training for those who work with high-risk pathogens such as HIV/AIDS or hepatitis B virus (HBV).